 These eight years saw many changes and lots of action, including hosting royalty and government dignitaries, icons and celebrities from around the world, heated battles with the government at the time and tussles with the Melbourne Cricket Club, the competition became truly national when South Melbourne moved to Sydney to become the Sydney Swans, Friday night football was introduced as well as Sunday games and live grand final telecasts, and the foundation of a sport’s marketing empire and self governed league, the AFL.

-In 1979 Aylett was made a Member of the Order of the British Empire (OBE) for his services to Australian football.
+1979: Made a Member of the Order of the British Empire (OBE) for his services to Australian football